omidb/DGraph/README.md

 ##Create Graph

- There are two main ways to create graphs:
+ There are two main ways you can create a graph:

  **Using Nodes and Edges**